ionutbalosin/java-application-security-practices/02-PRACTICE-Authentication-and-Authorization.md

     ./keycloak-init.sh
     ```

-3. Once everything has been started and properly initialized, you can open a browser and navigate to [http://localhost:9090](http://localhost:9090) to access the **Keycloak UI** (using the credentials `admin:admin`) and review the configuration.
+3. Once everything has been started and properly initialized, open a browser and navigate to [http://localhost:9090](http://localhost:9090) to access the **Keycloak UI** (using the credentials `admin:admin`) and review the configuration.

-4. As the next and final step, open `Postman` and import the [Postman collection](postman) and trigger the following IdP endpoints and OAuth 2.0 flows:
+4. As the next and final step, open `Postman`, import the [Postman collection](postman) and trigger the following IdP endpoints and OAuth 2.0 flows:
     - OpenID Connect configuration
     - `Client Credentials Flow`
     - `Password Flow`